 Think through the whole process and prepare for each step.
 Remove jewellery that might scratch or catch, such as rings, bracelets or watches.
 Most ceramics can be handled without gloves, as long as hands are clean and dry.
 When you touch something, your fingers leave behind a residue.
 Fingermarks can damage certain decorative finishes therefore, nitrile or vinyl gloves are recommended when handling unglazed ceramics or pieces with unfired, gilded or lustre decoration.

-Support the object evenly - you may need to think about weight (e.g. marble busts), size (e.g. cabinets) or flexibility (e.g. paper or textiles).
-Support three-dimensional pieces with both hands from the strongest or bulkiest parts.
-Avoid picking up pieces by their handle or any parts that stick out, such as finials, spouts, knobs and the limbs of figures.
-These areas are weaker than the body and are the parts that are most likely to have been repaired in the past.
+Support the object evenly using both hands - you may need to think about its weight and size.
+Avoid lifting an object by its handle or any parts that stick out, such as finials, spouts, knobs and the limbs of figures.
+These areas are the parts that are most likely to have been repaired in the past.

 Before you start any cleaning, you need to identify your type of ceramic and other materials (such as metal mounts, ivory or wooden handles) to ensure that they will not be damaged.

 Examine your ceramic in good light to establish if there are any potential problems.
 Remember, it isn't always necessary to remove all dirt or stains.
 They may have historic interest or it may be impossible to remove them without damaging the piece.
 Before cleaning a whole piece, test clean a small area to make sure you won't damage it.

 - Firing cracks, crazing or pitting in the glaze.